Couture scores in OT again, Sharks top Islanders 2-1

 The Islanders tied it 27 seconds later when Cizikas tipped Adam Pelech’s shot from the point for his fourth.
 San Jose challenged the play for goaltender interference, but the goal was upheld.

+“The first five minutes they came at us pretty hard,” Islanders coach Barry Trotz said.
+“I thought we settled in after that.
+For the rest of the game I thought we played pretty well.

+“It really came down to that one play at the end.
+They have the No. 1 (penalty-kill) in the league for a reason.
+They put a lot of heat on you.
+They take away a lot of your options.
+They jam you up in small spaces and jump.
+I thought we adjusted to that as the game went on and we kept adjusting to their game.
+We were trying to get a little more zone time and some more looks but we couldn’t, but it came down to just that one play at the end.”

-NOTES: The Islanders were 0 for 6 on power plays against the NHL’s best penalty-killing unit. … New York didn’t get a shot on goal until Devon Toews’ wrister from eight feet out at 6:46 of the first.
-New York was held to seven shots in the first. … Sharks C Tomas Hertl (lower body) was out of the lineup for a second straight game.
+NOTES: Sharks C Tomas Hertl (lower body) was out of the lineup for a second straight game.
 San Jose’s second-leading scorer sustained a blow to his right knee in Anaheim on Nov.
 14, when he scored in his fifth straight game. … The Sharks recalled F Noah Gregor from their San Jose AHL affiliate.They placed Dalton Prout (upper body injury) on injured reserve.

 UP NEXT